Policies and Procedures

 - Employment by Supplier.
 For a College representative to serve as an officer or director of, or as a consultant to, or to be otherwise employed by any company doing or seeking to do business with the College except with the knowledge and written consent of the President or the President’s designee.

-- A faculty or staff member will be required to report his/her criminal drug statute conviction for a violation occurring in the workplace to his/her immediate supervisor within five (5) days after such conviction.
-The supervisor must immediately notify the College Officer responsible for the particular work area, who in turn will notify the Director of Administrative Services.
+A faculty or staff member will be required to report his/her criminal drug statute conviction for a violation occurring in the workplace to his/her immediate supervisor within five (5) days after such conviction.
+The supervisor must immediately notify the college officer responsible for the particular work area, who will in turn notify the Director of Human Resources.

 Whitman College takes its commitment to provide a drug-free working environment seriously.
-Any faculty or staff members who suspect they might have a drug (or substance) abuse problem are encouraged to seek assistance through their own efforts before the problem affects their status with the College.
-To comply with the Federal Drug-Free Workplace Act of 1988, the College’s Human Resources Office maintains a list of agencies which provide rehabilitative and counseling services.
+Any faculty or staff member who suspects he/she might have a drug (or substance) abuse problem is encouraged to seek assistance through his/her own efforts before the problem affects his/her employment status with the College.
+To comply with the Federal Drug-Free Workplace Act of 1988, the College’s Human Resources Office maintains a list of agencies which provide rehabilitative and counseling services related to substance abuse.
 Any contact will be held in strictest confidence.

 Whitman College has a strong commitment to the principle of nondiscrimination.
 In its admission and employment practices, administration of educational policies, scholarship and loan programs, and athletic and other school-administered programs, Whitman College does not discriminate on the basis of race, color, sex, gender, religion, age, marital status, national origin, disability, veteran's status, sexual orientation, gender identity, or any other basis prohibited by applicable federal, state, or local laws.